makgabri/C01_Project/README.md

 1. <U1> - As Sumit Kapal (a UTSC Staff), I would like to be able to create accounts for TEQ staff and organizations, so that they can access the system
 2. <U3> - As Ravjeet (a organization member), I would like to be able to see if I have uploaded data or not
+3. <U2> - As Crystal Li (a TEQ staff), I want to be able to change limitations for the account, so that accounts that are used by administrators can have more permission over than others
+4. <U4> - As Sumit Kapal (a UTSC Staff), I would like to be able to add different methods of graphical representations[U4]